wmoore012/music_title_parser/README.md

 >
 > [![CatalogLAB Data Story](docs/data_story.png)](https://perdaycatalog.com)

 Advanced music title parsing with version detection for remix, live, and remaster variants.
+(Tuned for YouTube)

 **Repo:** https://github.com/wmoore012/music_title_parser
 **What it does:** Extracts the clean title, version info, and featured artists from messy song titles so CatalogLAB can group songs intelligently.